 2. You like to write your emails in the editor

 3. You think that the tokens create unnecessary complexity

 And to counter, here are the reasons why you still need an email program template:

-- One-off requests are expensive because they’re time consuming.
+- One-off requests are expensive because they’re time-consuming.
 Introducing even a few standardized templates that address the majority of your email use cases will highlight the amount of unnecessary time being dedicated to email.
 Spend your time on great subject lines, not subtle copy changes.

-- If you’re writing copy in the email editor then you must be sending sample emails to get email copy reviewed and approved.
-It takes more time to make edits, reapprove drafts, and resend test emails than it does to get copy approved ahead of time.
+- If you’re writing copy in the email editor then you must be sending sample emails to get the email copy reviewed and approved.
+It takes more time to make edits, reapprove drafts, and resend test emails than it does to get the copy approved ahead of time.
 Paste to tokens and skip the editor altogether.

 - The typical one-section email send should only have between 6-10 tokens.
 With finalized copy and images, this program should take you less than 5 minutes from clone to complete.

 First of all, you’re not going to be building just one program template, you’re going to be building one for each of your primary email use cases, starting with the most frequently used.
 Don’t try to build a separate template for every imaginable email send—apply the 80/20 rule and build the fewest number of program templates to satisfy the majority of your email sends.